-5.3.1.1 The driver shall be able to set up a voice communication with entitled ground user(s) and/or other drivers.
+- 5.3.1.1 The driver shall be able to set up a voice communication with entitled ground user(s) and/or other drivers.
 A ground user shall be able to set up a voice communication with drivers and other entitled ground user(s).
 The selection could be based on the location of the train, on the track configuration, etc. using a functional identity.
-The voice communication can be bi-directional or uni-directional.
+The voice communication can be bi-directional or uni-directional. - 5.3.2 Rationale confirmation that an emergency situation is closed and that trains are authorised to restart or a driver can inform other train drivers about an operational situation.
+In some cases it is needed that the communication is bi-directional and in some cases is it unidirectional (broadcast).

-5.3.2.1 In some operational situations, a controller has to provide vocal information to all the drivers located on the same track/line(s), on a same portion of a track/line or in a predefined area of the railway network, for example to provide confirmation that an emergency situation is closed and that trains are authorised to restart.
-In some cases it is needed that the communication is bi-directional and in some cases is it uni-directional (broadcast).
+5.3.2.1 In some operational situations, a controller or a driver has to provide vocal information to all the drivers located on the same track/line(s), on a same portion of a track/line or in a predefined area of the railway network.For example a controller can provide

-- 5.3.3 Users - 5.3.3.1 Driver(s), controller(s), trackside staff, railway staff.

-- 5.3.4.1 A driver or a ground user shall be able to initiate multi-user voice communication, either bi-directional or uni-directional, that will be automatically connected to all drivers within an automatically configured area, which is based upon the originator's location and other operational characteristics for example complexity of route and maximum permissible line speed. - 5.3.4.2 Selected trains/ground users entering an area where this type of communications has already been established shall automatically join the voice communication. - 5.3.4.3 Selected trains/ground users exiting an area where this type of communications has already been established shall be provided with the opportunity to remain connected to the voice communication. - 5.3.4.4 If the option to remain connected is not acknowledged, then the user shall automatically leave the multi-user voice communication after a predefined period of time. - 5.3.4.5 Communication shall not be disrupted unless required by call arbitration process.

-5.3.5 Usability attributes

-- 5.3.5.1 The initiation of a multi-user voice communication shall be achieved with the minimum of interaction (for example a single button press or selection from list). - 5.3.5.2 Where selection from a list is determined to be the preferred option, then the list shall be accessed with the minimum of interaction and be intuitive.Users shall be presented with meaningful information when receiving incoming multi-user voice communication for example: - Functional identity. - Information relating to the location of the originator. - A simple description of incoming communication. - 5.3.5.3 Users shall be presented with meaningful information when initiating a voice communication and during an ongoing communication, for example : - Status of the intended recipient. - Functional identity of the currently connected user/s. - Information relating to the location of the currently connected user/s. - 5.3.5.4 Where a functional identity is provided, it shall be consistent with the harmonised operational rules (where necessary).

-5.3.6.1 This section provides information relating to the relationships that exist between this application and others.
+- 5.3.3.1 Driver(s), controller(s), trackside staff, railway staff. - 5.3.4 Functional attributes - 5.3.4.1 A driver or a ground user shall be able to initiate multi-user voice communication, either bi-directional or uni-directional, that will be automatically connected to all drivers within an automatically configured area, which is based upon the originator's location and other operational characteristics for example complexity of route and maximum permissible line speed. - 5.3.4.2 Selected trains/ground users entering an area where this type of communications has already been established shall automatically join the voice communication. - 5.3.4.3 A driver connected to the multi-user voice communication shall be able to leave or rejoin the communication at any time. - 5.3.4.4 Communication shall not be disrupted unless required by call arbitration process. - 5.3.5 Usability attributes - 5.3.5.1 The initiation of a multi-user voice communication shall be achieved with the minimum of interaction (for example a single button press or selection from list). - 5.3.5.2 Where selection from a list is determined to be the preferred option, then the list shall be accessed with the minimum of interaction and be intuitive.
+Users shall be presented with meaningful information when receiving incoming multi-user voice communication for example: - Functional identity. - Information relating to the location of the originator. - A simple description of incoming communication. - 5.3.5.3 Users shall be presented with meaningful information when initiating a voice communication and during an ongoing communication, for example : - Status of the intended recipient. - Functional identity of the currently connected user/s. - Information relating to the location of the currently connected user/s. - 5.3.5.4 Where a functional identity is provided, it shall be consistent with the harmonised operational rules (where necessary). - 5.3.6 Related application interfaces - 5.3.6.1 This section provides information relating to the relationships that exist between this application and others.
 It is envisaged that a user profile that includes this application will also have all related applications shown in Table 7.

 Ref Title of related application

-7.1 Inviting-a-user messaging
+8.11 Inviting-a-user messaging

 8.2 Multi-user talker control

 8.3 Role management and presence

 8.4 Location services

-8.5 Authorisation of voice communication
+8.5 Authorisation of communication

 8.7 Authorisation of application

-8.8 Prioritisation
+8.8 QoS Class Negotiation

+8.12 Arbitration

-5.19 Voice recording and access
+5.19 Voice Recording and access to the recorded data